 Treatment depends on the cause of the issue.
 For example, animals who have suffered trauma will need to have their injuries tended to.
 If the neuropathy is a symptom a disease, that disease will need to be treated.
 Every animal is different, so treatment also depends on each patient’s unique needs.

 Often, peripheral neuropathy can’t be cured, but it can be delayed and managed.
 Anti-inflammatory or steroids drugs can reduce discomfort.
 Physical therapy, acupuncture, and massage can also strengthen muscles that are not affected by peripheral neuropathy and relieve pain.
 Maintaining a healthy, balanced diet is also essential to preventing the neuropathy from progressing rapidly.
-Ask your veterinarian what type of vitamins and minerals you need to incorporate into your pet’s diet.
+Ask your veterinarian in Mission Viejo what type of vitamins and minerals you need to incorporate into your pet’s diet.